Democracy and Civil Society:

-- Community development
+- Community Activism

-- Rule of law and human rights
+- Rule of Law and Human Rights

-- Tools for democratization
+- Tools for Knowledge

-UNDEF is committed to transparency and knowledge-sharing.
+UNDEF is committed to transparency and knowledge sharing.
 External evaluations of completed projects are available on the UNDEF website.

 The following are some examples of UNDEF projects around the world:

 Strengthening civil participation in journalism and data-based investigative reporting in Argentina